-If there is a suspicion that the Guidelines for Safeguarding Good Scientific Practice are being violated, the " Ombudsperson of TU Dresden can be consulted.
-Please contact the Graduate Academy before considering this step.
-The advice we give you is confidential.
+If there is a suspicion of violations of the Statutes for Ensuring Good Scientific Practice, the \rightarrow ombudsperson of the TU Dresden can be consulted.
+Contact the Graduate Academy before considering this step.
+We will advise you confidentially!

-In the event of problems related to employment law involving superiors, the " Personalrat (Staff Council) of TU Dresden is there to help with your questions.
+In the event of problems related to employment law involving superiors, the \rightarrow Personalrat (Staff Council) of the TU Dresden is there to help with your questions.
 You can consult them if you are employed at TU Dresden.

-If conflicts arise regarding gender equality issues, the " Gender Equality Representatives of TU Dresden and the " Equal Opportunities Officers in the Faculties and Central Academic Units are the people you should contact.
+If conflicts arise regarding gender equality issues, the \rightarrow Gender Equality Representatives of TU Dresden and the Equal opportunities Officers in the Faculties and Central Academic Units are the people you should contact.